Maelkum/Maelkum/README.md

 ## About me

 I'm a distributed systems engineer that takes pride in always being curious and itchy to look under the hood.
 Passionate about programming and engineering.
-Years of experience in Go, C and Perl, with some excursions in C++, Python and a bunch of other stuff.
+Years of experience in Go and C, with some excursions in C++, Perl, Python and a bunch of other stuff.
 If I'm not tinkering with tech, I'm probably outdoors, fishing 🎣 or hiking 🥾.

 Available for hire.